INTERVIEW 2024.5.05

 Q, how is your condition for the consecutive games in 2 days?

-A, surprisingly, I have been able to play this far without feeling too tired.
-I don't want to use consecutive games as an excuse, and even though it's an away game, I want the whole team to work hard to bring back 3 points to Tokyo.
+A, I feel that I have been able to play so far without feeling significant fatigue, surprisingly.
+Without using the consecutive matches as an excuse, even though it is an away game, I want the whole team to work hard to firmly bring back 3 points to Tokyo.

-A, Regarding defense, we will aggressively play man-to-man and focus on building combinations in our attack.
-As a team, we want to achieve a clean sheet with a strong defense that does not give our opponents any freedom.
-In terms of attack, if we can move forward while shaking off defenders and play in sync with our second and third players, chances will naturally come.
-We want to approach the game with a shared understanding and awareness of both offense and defense from all players.
+A, defensively, they play aggressively with a tendency toward man-to-man marking, and offensively, they seem to focus on building up play through combinations.
+For us, we want to achieve a clean sheet with high-intensity defense that does not give freedom to the opposing players we face.
+In attack, by shaking off the players who come at us and advancing while coordinating with the second and third players, I believe chances will naturally arise.
+We want to approach the match with a shared awareness of both offense and defense among all players.

-A, In the previous match against Kyoto Sanga F.C., we gave away one goal and let them gain momentum.
-The time we had to endure became longer, but I believe that being able to win will contribute to the team's growth.
-However, the longer we have to endure on defense, the more mentally and physically challenging it becomes.
-In order to control the game according to the situation and take the lead, it is necessary for everyone on the pitch to play with the same mindset in both offense and defense.
+A, in the previous match against Kyoto Sanga F.C., we conceded one goal and allowed them to gain momentum.
+Although we had to endure a long period of pressure, I believe that ultimately securing the win will contribute to the team’s growth.
+However, the longer we have to withstand defensively, the more mentally and physically challenging it becomes.
+To control the game according to the match situation and seize the initiative, everyone on the pitch must play with the same mindset in both offense and defense.